ome/omero-guide-introduction/docs/data-management.rst

 -  How to use the basic layout of OMERO.web for images organized in Projects and Datasets.

--  How to use OMERO.web for viewing of Hight Content Screening (HCS) data.
+-  How to use OMERO.web for viewing of High-Content Screening (HCS) data.

 -  How to use the Preview panel.